3mdeb/96boards-docs-wiki/Reference-Platform-bugs.md

 #### Step 4: Summary section

+- This is the first piece of information a developer will see
 - Breif title for your bug
-- Should address the issue with one sentence or less
+- Should address the issue with approximately 10 words (60 characters)

 Summary examples: